Tag Archives: proxy settings

 A Few Tips for Newcomers

 There are new sites showing up all the time that offer lists with free proxy servers.
-Unfortunately many of the IP addresses are painfully slow or fail to work.
+Unfortunately, many of the IP addresses are painfully slow or fail to work.
 Furthermore, easily-accessible lists have often been spoiled by spammers, so an IP address may not work because the site you are trying to view has banned the IP.

 To save yourself the hassle of finding fresh, working proxies you may want to consider downloading Tor.
 It’s not a magic bullet either as the Tor network can be really slow at times.
 It works by creating a community in which users swap IPs.
 Setting it up on Internet Explorer is a hassle, while it’s super easy with Firefox so you may want to change your browser for tasks that require a proxy.
-For the best speeds available, think about subscribing to a VPN service.

 Note on Internet Explorer Versions

-This tutorial was created for IE 7 users.
+This tutorial was created for IE 11 users.
 If you’re using an older version and can’t find the proxy settings, consider upgrading your software.

 Security Concerns